Still downloading templates?

 If you’ve been relying on Excel to manage your projects and need help with time calculations, you’re not alone.
-Figuring out the elapsed time of a project or task is crucial for team leads that need to know what work should be prioritized and how to properly allocate resources.
+Figuring out the elapsed time of a project or task is crucial for team leads who need to know what work should be prioritized and how to properly allocate resources.

 Simply put, time values are tricky in Excel—especially when calculating time difference, hours worked, or the difference between two employees.

 Luckily for you, we’ve done all the hard work to help format cells and calculate elapsed time in Excel faster.
-Let’s get confident about using Excel for project time tracking and discover the various ways of figuring time.
+Let’s get confident about using Excel for project time tracking and discover the various ways of tracking time.

 But there are two types of calculations to get you started, which include:

-Let’s go through a few formulas for time calculations in Excel so you get down to the exact hours, minutes, and seconds in your custom time format.
+Let’s go through a few formulas for time calculations in Excel, so you get down to the exact hours, minutes, and seconds in your custom time format.

 Before we teach you how to calculate time in Excel, you must understand what time values are in the first place.
-Time values are the decimal number to which Excel applied a time format to make them look like times (i.e., the hours, minutes, and seconds).
+Time values are the decimal numbers to which Excel applied a time format to make them look like times (i.e., the hours, minutes, and seconds).

 These are the steps to subtract times whose difference is less than 24 hours: